Rick Reynolds, LCSW

 • fears rejection.

-• feels ashamed of who you are.
+• feels ashamed of who they are.

-• constantly worries what others think.
+• constantly worries about what others think.

 • needs the approval of others.